 Luther College's liberal education balances the breadth symbolized in the general requirements with the depth possible in an individual major.
 Each major incorporates a body of knowledge, a methodology, applications, and ethical concerns.
 Each student must complete one major according to catalog specifications, earning a C average (2.00) or better in the number of hours required in the major.
 The specific requirements for the various majors are listed under each department in the catalog.
 In most cases students who transfer to Luther as juniors or seniors will be required to complete a minimum of two courses in the major at Luther.
 All transfer students must consult with the head of their intended major department as soon as possible after entering Luther College to determine what will be required to complete the major at Luther College.

-The following majors are described in the catalog: accounting, Africana studies, anthropology, art, athletic training, biblical languages, biology, chemistry, classics, communication studies, computer science, dance, data science, economics, elementary education, English, environmental studies, French, German, health, history, international studies, management, mathematics, mathematics/statistics, music, Nordic studies, nursing, philosophy, physical education, physics, political science, psychology, religion, Russian studies, social work, sociology, Spanish, theatre, and women and gender studies.
+The following majors are described in the catalog: accounting, Africana studies, anthropology, art, biblical languages, biology, chemistry, classics, communication studies, computer science, data science, economics, elementary education, English, environmental studies, French, German, health, history, international studies, management, mathematics, mathematics/statistics, music, neuroscience, Nordic studies, nursing, philosophy, physical education, physics, political science, psychology, religion, social work, sociology, Spanish, theatre, and women and gender studies.

 Students may designate a minor field of specialization, although minors are not required for graduation.
-The requirements for these academic minors are described in the catalog: Africana studies, anthropology, art, art history, Asian studies, biology, chemistry, classics, classical studies, communication studies, computer science, dance, data science, economics, English, English writing, environmental studies, French, German, health, history, international business, international studies, journalism, linguistics, management, mathematics, museum studies, music, Nordic studies, philosophy, physical education, physics, psychology, religion, Russian studies, secondary education, social welfare, sociology, Spanish, theatre, women and gender studies, K–12 teaching of art, K–12 teaching of health, K–12 teaching of music, and K–12 teaching of physical education.
+The requirements for these academic minors are described in the catalog: Africana studies, anthropology, art, art history, Asian studies, biology, chemistry, classics, classical studies, communication studies, computer science, dance, data science, economics, English, English writing, environmental studies, French, German, health, history, international business, international studies, journalism, linguistics, management, mathematics, museum studies, music, Nordic studies, philosophy, physical education, physics, psychology, religion, secondary education, social welfare, sociology, Spanish, theatre, women and gender studies, K–12 teaching of art, and K–12 teaching of music.
 Students must have a C (2.00) average in the number of hours required for the minor.